nachumFreedman/state_List/README.md

-Make sure to have React-naive set up on your computer.
+Make sure to have React-naive CLI set up on your computer.

 IOS
 `yarn && npx pod-install`